FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for air fryer pork chop recipes, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my air fryer pork chop recipe, what each one does in the recipe, and substitution options.
+For measurements, see the recipe card.

-- Thickness: Choose pork chops that have a similar size and thickness, so that they cook at the same rate.
-The best air fryer pork chops will be at least 3/4 to 1 inch thick, but if all you can find is 1/2 inch, they will work fine.
+- Thickness: Choose ones that are all about the same, so that they cook at the same rate.
+The best air fryer pork chops I’ve made were 1 inch thick, but if all you can find is 1/2 inch, they will work fine.

 Seasonings: